vincentxwang/ChipFiring.jl/docs/src/index.md

 # ChipFiring.jl

 [ChipFiring.jl](https://github.com/vincentxwang/ChipFiring.jl) is a Julia package for analyzing chip-firing games on graphs.
 The codes are roughly based on the algorithms given in *Sandpiles and Divisors: An Introduction to Chip-Firing* by Corry and Perkinson (2018).
 A key objective is for the package to be useful for both researchers and students.
-The package is built around a two-tier API design: a simple layer for interactive use, and a high-performance layer for intensive computations.
 Its features include:

 - Basic operations on chip-firing graphs (e.g. firing, lending)
-- Computations of $r$-th graph gonality
+- (Thread-safe) computations of $r$-th graph gonality
 - Uniform subdivisions of graphs
 - Rank computations
 - q-reduction, Dhar's burning algorithm, and equivalence